LipeLacross/Java-Rocketseat-Mini-Course/README_EN.md

       mvn spring-boot:run
       ```

-Choose one of the options above based on your preference to start the project locally.
+Choose one of the above options based on your preference to start the project locally.

 ## 🌐 Deployment

-For deploying the application, consider using application hosting platforms like Heroku, AWS, or Azure, following best practices for security and scalability.
+For deploying the application, consider using hosting platforms like Heroku, AWS, or Azure, following best practices for security and scalability.

 ## ℹ️ Java Course Documentation